-On the other side of the lens, photographing nature not only provides us with endless opportunities for amazing shots, but also serves as a great way to challenge ourselves as photographers.
+On the other side of the lens, photographing nature not only provides us with endless opportunities and ideas for amazing photography, but also serves as a great way to challenge ourselves as photographers.

 At any moment, the elements within nature can change, which may drastically affect the outcome of a photograph.

 While great landscape photography may seem hard to master, it’s not as intimidating as you may think.